AdrienVannson/doreisa-internship/report/report.typ

 With at least 8 processes, the total number of processes doesn't impact the time needed to send one reference.
 However, sending several references at each request greatly reduces the time needed to send one reference: it becomes possible to reduce the total time by around 20 times with this optimization.

-In practice, to avoid useless network use, a good compromise is to place an actor on each simulation node.
-This actor has the responsibility to collect all the references to arrays produced by the node, and to send them all at once to the head node.
+In practice, to avoid useless network use, a good compromise could be to place an actor on each simulation node.
+This actor would have the responsibility to collect all the references to arrays produced by the node, and to send them all at once to the head node.
 The goal of this optimization is not to have something optimal since this part is not critical to obtain good performance.
 It is simply to optimize it enough so that it does not become a bottleneck and slow down the whole computation.

 To conclude, to reduce the time taken to collect all the `ObjectRef`, it is possible to use intermediate actors on each node to collect the references first, and send them in batches to the head node.
-However, in the end, this optimization wasn't integrated to Doreisa: the optimization presented in the following section adopted a different approach that makes sending all the `ObjectRefs` to the head node useless.
+However, in the end, this optimization wasn't integrated to Doreisa: the optimization presented in the following section adopts a different approach that makes sending all the `ObjectRefs` to the head node useless.

 == Distributed scheduler